deanwampler/SICPExerciseSolutions/README.markdown

 Feedback is welcome.

+## Makefile ##

+There is a simple Makefile that runs all the solutions.
+However, it appears that failed tests don't return "$? = 1" for all the runtimes (?), so if a particular exercise solution fails, make won't exit.

 ## Scheme Solutions ##

 Most of the Scheme solutions use just the features learned up to that point.
 The only exceptions are a few exercises where I used output functions and the `(set! ...)` form before the book introduced them, in order to test the results.